Mt. Fuji is about four times as high as Mt. Rokko.

 僕は六歳の時はじめてサーカスというものに連れて行ってもらった。

-I usually wake up at six.
+I usually get up at about six-thirty.

 I always get up at six.